Richard Bellings (courtier): Family

 Bellings's father Richard Bellings (1603–1677) was a lawyer and political figure in 17th century Ireland, while his mother was Margaret Butler, a daughter of Richard Butler, 3rd Viscount Mountgaret.

-He married in 1671 Francis Arundell, a daughter of Sir John Arundell of Lanherne and a gentlewoman of Queen Catherine.
+He married in 1671 Frances Arundell, a daughter of Sir John Arundell of Lanherne and a gentlewoman of Queen Catherine.
 Their London home was the manor house at Chiswick.